citizenlab/chat-censorship/livestream/README.md

 Keyword lists used to censor chat messages on four live streaming applications: YY, Sina Show, 9158, and GuaGua.
 Each of these applications have client-side implementations of keyword censorship.
 Through reverse engineering we extract the keyword lists and track updates to the lists over time.
+Overall this dataset consists of over 20,000 unique blacklisted keywords.

 Data Analysis
 ========